OPMDG/opm-doc/probes/check_pgactivity.rst

  Perfdata contains the size difference for each database since last call.

- Critical and Warning thresholds accept either a raw number, a percentage or a size (eg. 2.5G).
+ Critical and Warning thresholds accept either a raw number, a percentage, or a size (eg. 2.5G).

 \ **wal_files**\  (8.1+)

- Check the number of wal files.
+ Check the number of WAL files.

- Perfdata returns the total number of wal files, current number of written wal, the current number of recycled wal and the rate of wal written to disk since last execution on master clusters.
+ Perfdata returns the total number of WAL files, current number of written WALs, the current number of recycled WALs and the rate of WAL written to disk since last execution on master clusters.

- Critical and Warning thresholds accept either a raw number of file or a percentage.
+ Critical and Warning thresholds accept either a raw number of files or a percentage.
 In case of percentage, the limit is computed based on: